LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-historical-research.md

 When researchers have published their well-structured and their well-organised data set in a data repository via a public license, as explain in things 1 to 5 above, they will have arrived at data set that can be awarded three stars, according to Berners-Lee’s scheme.
 This section and the following section will further explain how you enhance the interoperability of their data sets even further by working with RDF and with persistent identifiers.

 As a first step, it can be useful to explore whether some of the general topics that you focus on have already been assigned persistent identifiers or URIs.
 Many researchers and institutions have developed shared vocabularies and ontologies to standardise terminology.
 In many cases, the terms which have been defined have also been assigned persistent identifiers.
-Such shared vocabularies can makes it clear that we are talking about the same thing we exchange knowledge.
+Such shared vocabularies can make it clear that we are talking about the same thing when we exchange knowledge.

 Historical research often concentrates on people, events, organisations and locations.
 The following ontologies and shared vocabularies concentrate on entities such as these:

 * The CIDOC Conceptual Reference Model (CRM) [concept search](http://www.cidoc-crm.org/concept-search).
 * Wikidata assigns identifiers to a wide range of entities, including people, locations and organisations
 * The [Library of Congress](http://id.loc.gov/) name authority files, e.g. [http://id.loc.gov/authorities/names/n79021400](http://id.loc.gov/authorities/names/n79021400).
-* VIAF (Virtual International Autority File ([https://viaf.org/](https://viaf.org/))
+* VIAF (Virtual International Authority File ([https://viaf.org/](https://viaf.org/))
 * Identifiers for book published in Dutch or in the Netherlands can be found via the STCN, whose contents is available as [Linked Open Data](http://openvirtuoso.kbresearch.nl/sparql).
 * The [UNESCO history thesaurus](http://vocabularies.unesco.org/browser/thesaurus/en/page/concept302).
 * Aspects of books can be described using terms from the [Bibliographic Ontology](http://bibliontology.com/) and the [FABIO ontology](https://sparontologies.github.io/fabio/current/fabio.html).
 * [GeoNames](https://www.geonames.org/) defined persistent identifiers to locations, e.g. [https://www.geonames.org/2751773/leiden.html](https://www.geonames.org/2751773/leiden.html).
-* [TaDiRAh](http://tadirah.dariah.eu/vocab/index.php) and [BARTOC](https://bartoc.org/) (Basel Register of Thesauri, Ontologies & Classifications  also offer valuable overviews of the ontologies that have been developed within specfic disciplines.
+* [TaDiRAh](http://tadirah.dariah.eu/vocab/index.php) and [BARTOC](https://bartoc.org/) (Basel Register of Thesauri, Ontologies & Classifications  also offer valuable overviews of the ontologies that have been developed within specific disciplines.
 * One of the ways to describe the provenance of data sets is by so-called nanopublications, i.e. a set of Resource Description Framework (RDF) triples (subject-predicate-object tuples).
 Although you do not need nanopublications to describe provenance, Nanopublications are a way of combining argument and provenance in a single package.
 Nanopublications rely on the Provenance Ontology to express provenance.
 You can read more about them and their application in historical research in this paper by Patrick Golden and Ryan Shaw: [Nanopublication beyond the sciences: the PeriodO period gazetteer](https://peerj.com/articles/cs-44/)

 Where possible, try to use terms that have been defined in these existing ontologies in your own data set.
 An example where a specific vocabulary ([the VOC glossary](http://resources.huygens.knaw.nl/vocglossarium/index_html_en)) was used to markup a dataset can be found [here](https://easy.dans.knaw.nl/ui/datasets/id/easy-dataset:75648).
 The dataset is part of a project to reconstruct the domestic market for colonial goods in the Dutch Republic.